-Bacon In The Air Fryer takes everything you dislike about making bacon out of the equation and leaves you with nothing but perfect, crispy strips!
+Air Fryer Bacon takes everything you dislike about making bacon out of the equation!
+Cooking bacon in the air fryer leaves you with nothing but perfect, crispy strips!

-Using this method, there’s no smoke, no oily mess that takes ages to clean, no constant flipping and rearranging, and no long bake times.
-Looking for a sweet candied bacon, this one is a snap to make in the oven.
+When you air fry bacon, there’s no smoke, no oily mess that takes ages to clean, no constant flipping and rearranging, and no long bake times.

 Jazz up your morning eggs, lunchtime wraps, or literally anything — because everything is better with bacon!

-- Bacon – If your strips are a bit long, you might want to trim them down to fit your fryer/basket to prevent curling and uneven cooking.
+- Bacon – If your strips are a bit long, you might want to trim them down to fit your basket to prevent curling and uneven cooking.

 And don’t be afraid to use meatless alternatives or turkey bacon!
 The cooking process will be the same, but the timing will be different.